 HISTORY

-Saint-Valéry has always had a strategic position: a limestone peninsula facing the Baie de Somme.
-This explains why the village had been occupied or invaded by different civilizations: from Gauls and Romans to Franks and Vikings.
-Its name came from the monk Walaric (also known as Valery) who settled as a hermit in an abbey nearby in the 7th century.
-His miracles and virtue started attracting disciples.
-Even after his death, pilgrims came to the monastery to see the relics of the saint who gave his name to the village that grew around it.
+Saint-Valéry has always had a strategic position on its limestone peninsula facing the Baie de Somme.
+This explains why it was successively occupied or invaded by Gauls, Romans, Franks, and Vikings.
+The village owes its name to the monk Walaric (later known as Saint Valery), who settled as a hermit in a nearby abbey in the 7th century.
+His reputation for miracles and virtue soon attracted disciples, and after his death pilgrims continued to flock to the monastery to see his relics.
+Around this spiritual center, a village gradually took shape.

 GETTING THERE